astropy/astropy/docs/development/docguide.rst

 * Examples and/or tutorials are strongly encouraged for typical use-cases of a particular module or class.

-* Any external package dependencies aside from NumPy_, SciPy_, or Matplotlib_
-  must be explicitly mentioned in the documentation.
-They should also be recorded in the ``setup.py`` file in the root of the astropy repository, optionally using an ``extras_require`` entry.
+* Any external package dependencies must be explicitly mentioned in the documentation.
+They should also be recorded in the ``setup.cfg`` file in the root of the astropy repository using an ``extras_require`` entry.

 * Configuration options using the :mod:`astropy.config` mechanisms must be explicitly mentioned in the documentation.